evanbattaglia/tabry/README.md

   ```
   Which your users can add to their `bash_profile` file.
 (In this future this
   will likely be added automatically to Tabry-based CLIs.)

-You may wish to experiment with using Gel, which is much faster than
-Bundler, but it often has issues.
-See the script for the example CLI script
-in examples/mycli/bin.

 # CLI Utils
 Tabry::CLI::Util has useful utilities which, while not required for creating a